National Geographic Channel Analysis

 Source: The Nielsen Company's National Television Audience Sample

 In 2012, Nat Geo made it clear that they are expanding their brand and reach when it comes to factual content.
 This has paid off well for the network, whose scheduling strategy changes and programming choices have led to strong year-to-year growth.
-April 2013 saw the premiere of BRAIN GAMES and THE 80s: THE DECADE THAT MADE US.
-Overall, primetime numbers were up compared to last year, though there was some slip in Men 18-49, which fell 4%.
+February saw the debut of the network's first original factual drama, KILLING LINCOLN, which set ratings records in its debut on Sunday, 2/17/13.
+March saw the premieres of two new series, ARE YOU TOUGHER THAN A BOY SCOUT? and APOCALYPSE 101, and more year-to-year growth in network average.

-BRAIN GAMES debuted on Monday, 4/22/13.
-The night had strong year-to-year growth in the younger male demos, and was the second strongest of the week for NGC.
-ARE YOU TOUGHER THAN A BOY SCOUT continued to struggle early in the month, but it was offset by very strong performances by a marathon of 80s: THE DECADE THAT MADE US, and the premiere episodes of BRAIN GAMES on 4/22.
+ARE YOU TOUGHER THAN A BOY SCOUT debuted on Monday 3/4/13.
+Though the night had stellar year-to-year growth, it was due much more to strong performances by ALASKA STATE TROOPERS (the top rated show for the network in March) and INSIDE COMBAT RESCUE.
+ARE YOU TOUGHER never managed to hit above average, and numbers fell quickly after its mediocre debut.

-THE 80s debuted on Sunday 4/14, and helped contribute to year-to-year growth in the younger demos for the night.
-The series performed above primetime average, and Sunday nights were the strongest of the week for NGC.
-The series appeared on a few other nights during the week, and scored well throughout the month.
-Sunday nights were also boosted by strong perforamnces by WICKED TUNA.
-TUNA more than doubled average in premieres during the month.
+March's other premiere, APOCALYPSE 101, debuted on Tuesday, 3/12/13, in the 10pm slot, with WICKED TUNA re-aris and DOOMSDAY PREPPERS as lead-ins.
+The night was down 25% in overall viewers, and similarly down among men.
+DOOMSDAY pulled in only average numbers, and newcomer APOCALYPSE 101 struggled in its debut, then lost viewers later in the month.

-Wednesday nights saw strong numbers, as overall HH viewers grew 35% compared to April 2012.
-LOCKED UP ABROAD continues to score big for the network, and a strong performance by a special, RUSSIA'S TOUGHEST PRISONS, helped contribute to the growth as well.
+Wednesday and Thursday nights also took hits compared to last year.
+Re-airs of INSIDE COMBAT RESCUE and ALASKA STATE TROOPERS weren't able to hit average, and LORDS OF WAR, scheduled back-to-back in the 10pm slot, struggled as well.
+Thursday night's primetime lineup was anchored by HIGHWAY THRU HELL, AMERICAN COLONY: HUTTERITES, and a variety of rotating series and specials.
+Very little hit average, though a special on 3/28, JESUS: RISE TO POWER, came close, and NGC tried to capitalize on the current "bible trend" in the cable zeitgeist.

-Thursday nights also saw year-to-year growth, though re-airs of WICKED TUNA hovered around the primetime averages.
-Fridays were down, though a special, AMERICA BEFORE COLUMBUS, which aired on Friday 4/5, scored well.
+More bible-themed programming drove Friday night's up 48% over March 2012.
+Several specials scored well and were among the top programs of the month for the network, including GOSPEL OF JUDAS and SEARCH FOR NOAH'S ARK on 3/29.
+Also scoring well was a special, the 400 MILLION DOLLAR EMERALD.

-Saturday's lineup of ALASKA STATE TROOPERS and re-airs of WICKED TUNA also brought in solid numbers, and drove the night up 18% compared to last year.
+Saturday's lineup of ALASKA STATE TROOPERS and re-airs of WICKED TUNA also brought in big numbers, and drove the night up 36% compared to last year.
+Sundays were also up, as fresh TUNA consistently delivers numbers that are close to double average for NGC.
+However, numbers fell sharply for MUDCATS, in the 10pm slot.

-With the great numbers scored by KILLING LINCOLN in February, we expect more in the scripted genre from Nat Geo.
+With the great numbers scored by KILLING LINCOLN last month, we expect more in the scripted genre from Nat Geo.
 As several of its competitors also start actively producing in this space, it's going to be a battle of marketing strategy, scheduling, and ultimately, quality of production, that emerge on top.
 The remainder of 2013 will undoubtedly be an exciting year for Nat Geo.

 The television industry's top news stories, analysis and blogs of the day.